mxgmn/WaveFunctionCollapse/README.md

 Why the minimal entropy heuristic?
 I noticed that when humans draw something they often follow the minimal entropy heuristic themselves.
 That's why the algorithm is so enjoyable to watch.

 The overlapping model relates to the simple tiled model the same way higher order Markov chains relate to order one Markov chains.

-Note that the entropy of any node can't increase during the propagation phase, i.e. possibilities are not arising, but can be canceled.
-When propagation step can not decrease entropy further, we activate observation step.
-If the observation step can not decrease entropy, that means that the algorithm has finished working.

 WFC's propagation phase is very similar to the loopy belief propagation algorithm.
 In fact, I first programmed belief propagation, but then switched to constraint propagation with a saved stationary distribution, because BP is significantly slower without a massive parallelization (on a CPU) and didn't produce significantly better results in my problems.